QuantEcon/book-networks-public/code_book/ch_intro.md

 ### Computing in and out degree distributions

 The in-degree distribution evaluated at 𝑘 is the fraction of nodes in a network that have in-degree 𝑘.
-The in-degree distribution of a Networkx DiGraph can be calculated using the below.
+The in-degree distribution of a NetworkX DiGraph can be calculated using the below.

 ```{code-cell}
 def in_degree_dist(G):